tamaragevorgyan/gettyimages-api/documentation/endpoints/customer/CreateCustomer.md

 | CoordinationId| String	| Indicates the CoordinationId value provided in the triggering request.										|

 ###Workflow Example
-1. Call CreateApplicationSession with system credentials to create an authentication token.
+1. Call either CreateSession or CreateApplicationSession to create an authentication token.
-2. Call CreateCustomer via HTTPS and using the System authentication token to create a new Customer with provided values.
+2. Call CreateCustomer via HTTPS and using the authentication token to create a new Customer with provided values.